First Sentier Group: Corporate structure

 The company is headquartered in Barangaroo, Sydney, Australia on the land of the Gadigal people of the Eora Nation.
 It operates across Asia Pacific, Europe and North America.

 In August 2019, Mitsubishi UFJ Trust and Banking Corporation acquired the business from the Commonwealth Bank.
 The Group operates as a standalone global investment management business governed by a Board of Directors.

 First Sentier Group is the umbrella brand and home to its affiliate investment teams of AlbaCore Capital Group, First Sentier Investors, FSSA Investment Managers, Igneo Infrastructure Partners, RQI Investors and Stewart Investors.

 Responsible investment and corporate sustainability

-First Sentier Group has been a signatory to the United Nations' Principles for Responsible Investment (PRI) since 2007, and established Global Stewardship Principles in 2013.
+First Sentier Group has been a signatory to the United Nations Principles for Responsible Investment (PRI) since 2007, and established Global Stewardship Principles in 2013.
 The organisation also produces annual Responsible Investment and Stewardship Reports.

-First Sentier Group also has a strong focus on corporate sustainability and became a Certified B Corporation in November 2022.